Multilingual Normalization of Temporal Expressions with Masked Language Models: Experiments

 \section{Experiments}

 This section describes our experiments and discusses the results.
 We compare our model to \heideltime~\cite{Strotgen:Gertz:LRE:2013:Temporal:MultilingDomainTagging}, the current state of the art for multilingual temporal tagging.
-For evaluation, we use the TempEval3 evaluation script \cite{Uzzaman:Llorens:SEM:2013:Temporal:TempEval3} and report relaxed \fscore and value \fscore for the extraction and normalization experiments, respectively.
-Results on other metrics are given in the appendix.
+For evaluation, we use the TempEval3 evaluation script \cite{Uzzaman:Llorens:SEM:2013:Temporal:TempEval3} and report strict, relaxed and type \fscore for the extraction and value \fscore for our normalization experiments, respectively.

-\textbf{Evaluation Data. } Our models are evaluated on gold-standard corpora in \numLanguages languages.
-Details on the corpora are given in the appendix.
+\paragraph{Evaluation Data. } Our models are evaluated on gold-standard corpora in \numLanguages languages.
+Details on the corpora are given in Appendix~\ref{app:sec:gold}.
 We divide the languages into high- and low-resource depending on whether manually created \heideltime rules are available for the respective language.

-\textbf{Training Data.} For training the normalization model, we create a large-scale weakly-supervised dataset covering 87 languages.\footnote{The set of 87 languages is the intersection of languages covered by \heideltime, our data and the XLM-R language model that we use for initializing our models. } Reasons are that (i) existing gold training data is too small to cover the wide range of different values and (ii) CIRs are not part of existing annotations.
+\paragraph{Training Data. } For training the normalization model, we create a large-scale weakly-supervised dataset covering 87 languages.\footnote{The set of 87 languages is the intersection of languages covered by \heideltime, our data and the XLM-R language model that we use for initializing our models. } Reasons are that (i) existing gold training data is too small to cover the wide range of different values and (ii) CIRs are not part of existing annotations.
 For all languages, we take the data from GlobalVoices\footnote{\url{https://globalvoices.org/}} (news-style documents) and Wikipedia\footnote{\url{https://wikipedia.org/}} (narrative-style documents), use \spacy for tokenization and \heideltime for the annotation with temporal expressions.
 The number and quality of annotations is highly dependent on the amount of available data for that language and the quality of \heideltime's rules.
-Details on the weakly-supervised data are given in the appendix.
+Details on the weakly-supervised data are given in Appendix~\ref{app:sec:weak}.